lb0o/website/content/en/docs/getting-started/install-cozystack.md

 ## 4. Configure Networking

 Next, we will configure how Cozystack cluster can be accessed.
-This step has two inevitable options, depending on your available infrastructure:
+This step has two options, depending on your available infrastructure:

 -   For your own bare metal or self-hosted VMs, choose the MetalLB option.
     MetalLB is Cozystack's default load balancer.